The Dark Tower VII: The Dark Tower

 The Dark Tower VII: The Dark Tower is a 2004 fantasy novel by American writer Stephen King.
 It is the seventh and final book in his Dark Tower series.
 It was published by Grant on September 21, 2004 (King's birthday), and illustrated by Michael Whelan.
-It has four subtitles: REPRODUCTION, REVELATION, REDEMPTION, and RESUMPTION – all but the second of these having been used as subtitles for previous novels in the series.
+It has four subtitles: "Reproduction", "Revelation", "Redemption", and "Resumption" – all but the second of these having been used as subtitles for previous novels in the series.

 Plot summary

 Jake Chambers and Father Callahan battle "Low-Men" and Type One Vampires within the Dixie Pig, a lounge in New York City featuring roast human flesh and doors to other worlds.
 (Note: This story begins where book six left off.)
 Callahan eventually sacrifices himself to let Jake survive.

-In another world—Fedic—Mia, her body now physically separated from Susannah Dean, gives birth to Mordred Deschain, the biological son of Roland Deschain and Susannah.
+In the village of Fedic within Roland's world, Mia, her body now physically separated from Susannah Dean, gives birth to Mordred Deschain, the biological son of Roland and Susannah.
 The Crimson King is also a "co-father" of this prophetic child.
 "Baby" Mordred shapeshifts into a spider-creature and feasts on his birth-mother.
 Susannah shoots but fails to kill Mordred, eliminates other agents of the King, and escapes to meet up with Jake at the cross-dimensional door beneath the Dixie Pig which connects to Fedic.
 Maturing at an accelerated rate, Mordred later stalks the ka-tet, shifting from human to spider as the need arises, seething with an instinctive rage toward Roland, his "white daddy."

 In Maine, Roland and Eddie recruit John Cullum, and then return to Fedic, where the ka-tet is reunited.
 Walter O'Dim (Note: Known in other stories as Randall Flagg.) plans to slay Mordred and use the birthmark on Mordred's heel to gain access to the Tower, but he is easily slain and eaten by the infant when Mordred sees through his lies.

 The ka-tet travels to Thunderclap, then to the nearby Devar-Toi, to help a group of psychics known as Breakers who are allowing their telepathic abilities to be used to break away at the beams that support the Tower.
 Ted Brautigan and Dinky Earnshaw assist the gunslingers with information and weapons, and reunite Roland with his old friend Sheemie Ruiz from Mejis.
 The Gunslingers free the Breakers from their captors, but Eddie is wounded after the battle and soon dies.
 Roland and Jake pause to mourn and then jump to Maine of 1999 along with Oy to save the life of Stephen King (who is a character in the book); the ka-tet have come to believe that the success of their quest depends on King surviving to write about it through his books.